larham/opportunities/README.md

 ## Properties file

-Although Opportunity Alerts can prompt you for your login to timecounts.com, you may wish to create a properties file so that you can rerun it more easily.
+Although Opportunities can prompt you for your login to timecounts.com, you may wish to create a properties file so that you can rerun it more easily.
 The format for the properties file is like this:

 ```properties
 [Opportunities]